-Two kinds of homework will be assigned.
-Some of your homework will be online, using Webwork, which you can access via a link from the class website.
-You will get instant feedback.
+Some of your homework may be online, using Webwork, which you can access via a link from the class website.
+On this homework, you will get instant feedback.
 You will typically have several attempts to solve a problem.
 Use them judiciously.
 Check your work and try to make sure your solution is correct before submitting it.
 If you are careless, you will quickly run out of attempts.
 The winning strategy is to start working on your homework early, so if Webwork keeps rejecting your solutions, you have time to find the mistakes, and possibly to seek help.
 Your score on Webwork will be part of your grade in the class.